madewhere/madewhere.co/content/brands/chicago-metallic/index.md

     text: "Chicago Metallic"
 ---

 Chicago Metallic is a bakeware company focused on commercial markets.
-They claim all products are made in the USA, with global materials.
+Their site asserts that all products are made in the USA, with global materials.

 While Chicago Metallic doesn't sell directly to consumers, they are carried by [WebstaurantStore].